-Examples of implementations that use a limited amount of memory can be found in the Compact and Compact8 implementations in [9].
-These implementations also provide an API with a message queue such as Init, Update and Final, for which no extra memory needs to be allocated.
+Examples of implementations that use a limited amount of memory can be found in the Compact, Compact8, Inplace and Inplace32BI implementations in [9].
+Some of these implementations also provide an API with a message queue such as Init, Update and Final, for which no extra memory needs to be allocated.